 - SDW: Turn south along the ridge, with views of Eastbourne and the sea

-- Cross the A 259 and in another 400 metres a left fork is a waymarked shortcut along the NDW to the station (at GR TV 5878 9824).
-Map required once in Eastbourne.
+- Cross the A259 and in another 400 metres a left forking signposted bridleway is a shortcut to the station (at GR TV 5878 9824).
+[Map required once in Eastbourne.]

-- Stay on the ridge (but leaving the SDW), cross the B 2103 and in another 700 metres, by a signpost on the right (at GR TV 5940 9691), turn down left off the ridge towards town.
+- Stay on the ridge, immediately passing a trig point and a dew pond on the left, cross the B2103 and in another 700 metres, by a signpost on the right (at GR TV 5940 9691), turn down left with the SDW off the ridge towards town.

 - Near the bottom of the drop you meet up with the southerly (coastal) branch of the SDW, and head east through Eastbourne, initially along a busy road.

-- After 330m of road walking, fork down to the right along a tarmac path above the Italian Gardens to the seafront.
+- After 330m of road walking, fork down to the right along a tarmac path (Holywell Drive, signed for 'Holywell Promenade') above the Italian Gardens to the seafront.